← Back to main

 Regulatory activities of transposable elements: from conflicts to benefits Chuong EB, Elde NC, Feschotte C. Nature Reviews Genetics 2017.

-This comprehensive review synthesizes evidence that transposable elements โ€” once dismissed as genomic parasites โ€” are a major source of gene regulatory innovation, contributing enhancers, promoters, and other control elements across animal genomes.
+A comprehensive review synthesizing evidence that transposable elements โ€” long dismissed as genomic parasites โ€” are a major source of new regulatory DNA across animal genomes.
+Covers TE-derived enhancers, promoters, and insulators, and the evolutionary forces that turn parasitic sequences into functional control elements.

 2021